 Chilly rain may have put puddles in the parking lot at Hopatcong State Park last weekend, but it didn’t dampen the spirits of guests at the 5th Annual Lake Hopatcong Block Party.

-Nearly 2,000 attendees joined a couple hundred event volunteers at the event hosted by the Lake Hopatcong Foundation (LHF), putting a sunny spin on a day when the threat of rain looked over everyone’s shoulder from start to finish.
+More than 2,000 attendees joined nearly 200 event volunteers at the event hosted by the Lake Hopatcong Foundation (LHF), putting a sunny spin on a day when the threat of rain looked over everyone’s shoulder from start to finish.

 “We can’t seem to catch a break with the weather,” said LHF President Jessica Murphy, addressing the hardy crowd while recalling last year’s coastal storm that was potent enough to cause cancellation of the rain-or-shine event.

 “So, thank you all for being here and bringing your positive energy and enthusiasm, no matter what Mother Nature tries to do to us.”

 An early downpour drenched scores of vendors and volunteers as they hustled to set up canopies, displays, tables and chairs, but rain held off throughout the scheduled seven hours of festivities.

 “It was pouring when we started out, but we wanted to support the Lake Hopatcong Foundation,” said Landing’s Bryan Higgins, who attended with his wife, Kara, Kaleb, 18, Emmett, 4, Oliver, 2 and three-month-old Griffin.
 “We grew up around the lake and it’s a special place, so we want to do whatever we can to keep it nice.”